zoonman/smarty-plugins/README.md

     charset="utf-8"></script>

-You should be sure, that js folder is writable to web-server daemon.
+You should be sure that js folder is writable to web-server daemon (your php script).